Catatonia: What It Is, Warning Signs, Causes, and Treatment Approaches

 How Long Does Catatonia Last?

-To live with catatonia, it’s essential to adopt strategies for managing catatonia symptoms and maintaining safety in daily life.
-Living with catatonia is challenging, but with proper treatment, support, and lifestyle adaptations, individuals improve their quality of life.
-Following a treatment plan that includes prescribed medications such as benzodiazepines and therapies like Cognitive Behavioral Therapy or Electroconvulsive Therapy is crucial for preventing or reducing episodes.
+Following a treatment plan that includes prescribed medications such as benzodiazepines and therapies like Cognitive Behavioral Therapy or Electroconvulsive Therapy is necessary for preventing or reducing episodes.

 Establishing a support network of family, friends, or caregivers who understand the condition and assist during episodes of immobility or rigidity is also important.
 Creating a consistent daily routine that focuses on self-care, nutrition, and sleep helps stabilize mood and prevent triggers.